avipatel2004/QuickBites-Food-Delivery-Website/README.md

-# 🍽️ QuickBites Food Delivery Website
+# 🍽️ Multi-Restaurant Food Delivery Website

 A full-stack food delivery platform where users can browse multiple restaurants, explore menus, add items to their cart, place orders, and track delivery in real-time — all through a smooth and modern web experience.